-MGT3209 International Management (3 Credits)
+MGT3209 International Management (3 Credits) Prerequisites: MGT3001 on that culture.

-This course compares management styles used in various countries and the effectiveness of those styles on that culture.
 Methods will be contrasted with current management methods used in Kazakhstan to formulate effective methods for practical use.
 Focus is on the design of the organization; political, legal, and economic concerns; personnel issues; and, negotiating strategies.